 Care enough to visit responsibly?
 Then You’re Our People!

 There are so many reasons to count why we love Hood River.
-It’s the beer, the trails, the wind, the waters, the community…we could go on.
+It’s the beer, the trails, the wind, the waters, the community… we could go on.
 And we’d love to go on for generations to come.
 When you visit Hood River, most of your options are pretty sustainable.
 And that’s because we love this city and we’re ready to keep the good times rolling.

 As you prepare for your next Hood River getaway, please keep a few things in mind

 CARE: Respect the people and places.
 Let’s pick up that piece of litter and don’t forget to smile at (and tip) your beertender.
-Be respectful of private property, as well as culturally-significant landmarks and places.
+Be respectful of private property, as well as culturally significant landmarks and places.
 From town to trails, we all have a part to play to ensure safety and fun in the greater experience for everyone.

 CONNECT: Be curious!
 Gain a sense of gratitude by asking those burning questions, doing the Google search, and getting to know the deeper stories and people of the region